spradha1/NanodegreeFrontend/MemoryGame/README.md

 # Memory Game Project

 The Memory Game project was completed with the assistance of the starter project provided with the assignment.
 Mostly,the javascript file was modified to make the game interactive.
-The following have been added to the starter project to produce the final code.
+The functions and variables added have been mentioned below.

+## Installation

+Download the project or clone the repository and run

+`npm install`

 ## Functions